dmontemayor/experiment/README.md

 # experiment name
-Brief description of question this experiement is designed to answer.
+Use this template to generate evidence for opportunities, vechicles, and products.

 ## Report
 Describe where to find the most current report and give a brief synopsis of the results.
 For example